Candida Martinelli's Italophile Site

 1 1/2 cups Vodka

-Boil the water and sugar until the sugar is dissolved.
-Remove it from the heat.
+Boil the water and sugar until the sugar is fully dissolved and the syrup is clear.
+Remove it from the heat and let it cool quite a bit.
 Dissolve the coffee in the Vodka.
 Add the Vanilla.
 Then add this to the syrup.
 Mix carefully.

-You can use it immediately, or store it in air-tight bottles.
-It thickens as it cools.
+You can use it immediately, or store it in clean, air-tight bottles.
+It thickens as it cools more.
 It's delicious over ice cream, added to coffee or milk, or on it's own.
-A drop of cream sets a serving off well.
+A drop of cream sets a serving off well, or you can use it to make any of the Coffee Liqueur mixed drinks.

 (About.com Italian Cuisine has lots of liqueur recipes, too, but be prepared to wait several weeks (months!) for the drinks to 'ripen'.)